yyl29/CV/README.md

 I started learning the piano at age 5, and music has been a prominent part of my life ever since.
 It has also equipped me with skills that are essential in other areas, which I then further developed as a freelance musician.

-- **Flexible and adaptable in teams**: Worked with numerous orchestras/ensembles of various size as a perfoming musician.
+- **Flexible and adaptable in teams**: Worked with numerous orchestras/ensembles of various sizes as a perfoming musician.
 Able to learn music fast and adapt well to different groups, even with as little as one rehearsal.
 - **Time management and organisational skills**: Managing my busy gigging/teaching schedule while keeping a practice routine can be like solving a sudoku puzzle.
 - **Problem solving and communication skills**: When teaching, I have to find ways to help a range of students at different levels to tackle problems and plan lessons to suit individual needs.
 Patience and understanding are also required when explaining abstract ideas (very often to parents as well!).